dj95/zjstatus/README.md

 default to the normal formatting, if not configured.
 With `{index}` the tab position can also be used.
 With `{floating_total_count}` you can print the total amount of floating panes.
+In addition to separate formats for sync and fullscreen tabs, you can use `{sync_indicator}`, `{fullscreen_indicator}` and `{floating_indicator}` in each format.
+It will be replaced with the respective configuration from `tab_sync_indicator` and so on.
+Please be aware, that the indicators are only replaced when they are configured.

 ```kdl
 # formatting for inactive tabs